adnan1naeem/MaterialUi/src/components/Subtitle2/README.md

 # Subtitle2 Component

-Typography component for subtitle.
+Typography component for subtitle2.
 It applies following styles.
 Styles are fixed, cannot be overriden.

 ```javascript
 {